traefik/traefik/docs/content/operations/dashboard.md

 --api.dashboard=true
 ```

-Then specifies a router associated to the service `api@internal` to allow:
+Then specify a router associated to the service `api@internal` to allow:

 - Defining one or more security features through [middlewares](../middlewares/overview.md)
   like authentication ([basicAuth](../middlewares/basicauth.md) , [digestAuth](../middlewares/digestauth.md),